Estimated read time: 5-6 minutes

 Another factor in the likelihood of tax increases after 2025 is that the government would adopt a less generous measure of inflation.
 Rather than apply the traditional consumer price index as it now does, the IRS will start revising levels of taxable income with a measure that aims to anticipate consumer behavior: It assumes that people will limit the inflation in their daily lives by replacing costlier products with cheaper ones.
 But over time, this inflation gauge tends to understate inflation and would impose higher taxes on individuals.

-Lily Batchelder, a law professor at New York University and former Obama White House adviser, argues that the inflation gauge is being changed to help finance the measure's corporate tax cuts, which the overhaul makes permanent.
+Lily Batchelder, a law professor at New York University and former Obama White House adviser, argues that the inflation gauge is being changed to help finance the measure's corporate tax cuts, which the bill makes permanent.

 "It will result in more and more households owing more in taxes, and it will hit low-and middle-income families especially hard," Batchelder said.
 "A family earning $20,000 to $30,000 will see their after-tax income fall by 1 percent on average.
 While 1 percent may not seem like a lot, when you are struggling to make ends meet and support your family, every little bit counts."